Ladies, perhaps you can help me:

 This is definitely the feeling that this game is trying to invoke in its male players.

-Now, I don't know how women would react to this character, and I'm actually kind of curious to hear what some women have to say.
+Now, I don't know how women would react to this character, and I'm actually kind of curious to hear what some women have to say (So ladies, please comment!).
 On the one hand, Juliet is overly sexualized, and the game does everything it can to showcase her cartoon-perfect physique without going out of its way to include upskirt and cleavage shots (not that there aren't plenty of opportunities for upskirt and cleavage shots).
 Her character is dumb and stereotypically blonde without going all-out Kelly Bundy, but she's competent and good at what she does.

 On the other hand, she's a strong, loyal, dutiful, and kicks major ass.
 The game takes plenty of opportunity to poke fun at the superficial image of "sexy" women in pop culture.
 Juliet will drop everything to take a few minutes to shop online for pretty new stuff (combat moves, costumes, etc), and she repeatedly comments on her own negative body image and how her lollipops are going to make her fat.
 The thing that stood out to me most though, is that Juliet seems to have a very healthy and positive family life.
 Her family works like as a unit, and everybody seems to love, trust, and respect each other.
 She's not the prototypical rebellious teenager running off with the delinquent bad-boy boyfriend.